Investing in your future may require some help along the way.

-McMaster offers financial aid to eligible students, as well as a number of scholarships and bursaries specifically for Indigenous students.
+McMaster offers financial aid to eligible students, as well as many scholarships and bursaries specifically for Indigenous students.

 Scholarships and Bursaries

 Financial aid is available to you through scholarships, bursaries, government loans and Indigenous-specific scholarships and awards.

-- The Adella Margaret Bragg Scholarship is awarded to a female student who is from the Six Nations of the Grand River territory and who is entering a full-time undergraduate degree.
+- The Adella Margaret Bragg Scholarship is an in-course scholarship awarded to a female student who is from the Six Nations of the Grand River territory and who is entering a full-time undergraduate degree.
 The value is $12,000 ($3,000 each year).

 Ontario Student Assistance Program (OSAP)

 Work-study Program and Part-time Work

 McMaster Work Programs can help eligible students find part-time work at the university.
 Some of the jobs available include helping professors with research or working at campus organizations, such as the Aboriginal Student Centre.